After Retrieval, Before Generation: Enhancing the Trustworthiness of Large Language Models in Retrieval-Augmented Generation: Biased Retrieval and Generation Evaluation

-This formulation reflects two key insights: (1) Higher dependency probability ($r_p$ or $g_p$) amplifies the impact of corresponding knowledge matches, and (2) A mismatch between knowledge from one source reduces the trustworthiness score, while a match between knowledge from another knowledge source also decreases its score.
-For example, poor alignment between generated knowledge and internal knowledge ($S_2 \rightarrow 0$), along with good alignment between retrieved knowledge and external knowledge ($S_3 \rightarrow 1$), both contribute to lowering $T_{LLM}$.
+\textbf{Confidence Calculation.} We compute the trustworthiness scores for the retriever and the LLM as follows: $T_{Ret} = r_p^{pred}[S_3 + (1-S_2)]$, $T_{LLM} = g_p^{pred}[S_2 + (1-S_3)]$.
+This formulation reflects two key insights: (1) a higher dependency probability ($r_p^{pred}$ or $g_p^{pred}$) amplifies the influence of the corresponding knowledge matches, and (2) inconsistencies in one knowledge source reduce its trustworthiness score, while consistency in the other source may further attenuate the first source’s score.
+For example, poor alignment between $K_{gen}$ and $K_{int}$ ($S_2$→0) and good alignment between $K_{ret}$ and $K_{ext}$ ($S_3$→1) both contribute to lowering $T_{LLM}$.

-\textbf{Threshold-based Decision.} As shown in Figure~\ref{fig2}, we employ two thresholds ($\alpha=0.5$, $\beta=1.1$) determined through grid search on TRD's validation set.
+\textbf{Threshold-based Decision.} As shown in Figure~\ref{fig2}, we employ two thresholds ($\alpha$, $\beta$) determined by grid search on the TRD validation set (see Appendix~\ref{grid_search}).
 For cases where $T_{Ret} < T_{LLM}$, the system adopts \emph{FI} when $T_{LLM} > \alpha$, otherwise triggering \emph{RA}.
-When $T_{Ret} \geq T_{LLM}$, three outcomes emerge: (1) \emph{FE} if $T_{Ret} \geq \beta$, (2) \emph{RA} if $T_{Ret} < \alpha$, or (3) Reflection mechanism adjusts the sub-queries for intermediate cases ($\alpha \leq T_{Ret} < \beta$).
+When $T_{Ret} \geq T_{LLM}$, the system's response is determined by the value of $T_{Ret}$: it triggers \emph{FE} if $T_{Ret} \geq \beta$, initiates \emph{RA} if $T_{Ret} < \alpha$, or invokes the Reflection mechanism~\cite{madaan2023self} to adjust sub-queries for intermediate cases ($\alpha \leq T_{Ret} < \beta$).
 After three unsuccessful cycles, the system defaults to \emph{RA} as a conservative response.
-The asymmetric thresholds ($\beta > \alpha$) mean the retriever knowledge source requires higher trustworthiness ($\beta=1.1$) due to potential retrieval noise.

-Finally, our framework dynamically adjusts response strategies based on predicted decisions: \emph{FA} employs all knowledge; \emph{FI} relies solely on $K_{int}$ and $K_{gen}$; \emph{FE} prioritizes $K_{ext}$ and $K_{ret}$; and \emph{RA} responds with "I don’t know".
-The theoretical analysis of GRPO, the hyper-parameter settings, and all system prompts in BRIDGE are detailed in Appendix~\ref{bridge_appendix}.
+The asymmetric thresholds ($\beta > \alpha$) mean the retriever knowledge source requires higher trustworthiness due to potential retrieval noise.
+Finally, our framework dynamically adjusts response strategies based on predicted interpretable decisions: \emph{FA} employs all knowledge; \emph{FI} relies solely on $K_{int}$ and $K_{gen}$; \emph{FE} prioritizes $K_{ext}$ and $K_{ret}$; and \emph{RA} responds with "I don’t know".
+All system prompts are detailed in Appendix~\ref{bridge_system_prompts}.